boennecd/pedmod/README.md

 library(pedmod)
 library(microbenchmark)
 set.seed(78459126)
-n <- 5L         # number of variables to interate out rel_eps <- 1e-4 # the relative error to use
+n <- 5L         # number of variables to integrate out rel_eps <- 1e-4 # the relative error to use

 #####